Creates a generic function and bind it to name.

 specs: ((self <myclass>) (index <integer>) value) specializers: (<myclas> <integer> <top>) optional: #f specs: (obj (attr <string>)) specializers: (<top> <string>) optional: #f specs: ((self <myclass>) obj . options) specializers: (<myclas> <top>) optional: #t specs: ((self <myclass>) obj :optional (a 0) (b 1) :key (c 2)) specializers: (<myclas> <top>) optional: #t specs: args specializers: () optional: #t

-If you define a method on name whose specializer list, and whether it takes rest argumetns, matche with one in the generic function’s methods, then the existing method is replaced by the newly defined one.
+If you define a method on name whose specializer list, and whether it takes rest argumetns, match with one in the generic function’s methods, then the existing method is replaced by the newly defined one, unless the original method is locked.

 When a generic function is applied, first it selects